 My blog The Multiform Grammar Lab (previously titled Visual Literacy in History) explores intersections of words and images in the creation and communication of knowledge.
-It is based on my doctoral thesis entitled “Multiform Arguments in the Historiography of Individualism in Pre-Modern Europe.”
-My dissertation provides new terminology to describe arguments that are compiled of words and images, which I term “multiform arguments.”
-It also offers new analytical methods to examine the varied structures and functions of multiform arguments, and promotes approaching them by being aware of their effectiveness.
+It is based on both my doctoral thesis and my recent research.
+My scholarship provides new terminology to describe arguments that are composed of words and images, which I termed “multiform arguments.”
+It also offers new analytical methods to examine the varied structures and functions of multiform arguments, and it raises our awareness of their effectiveness.

-The multiform Grammar Lab is currently a virtual lab, but its manifestation as a locus for conducting empirical research on intersections of words and images is in progress.
+The multiform Grammar Lab is currently a virtual lab, but its establishment as a physical lab is in progress.
 The objectives of the project are to: